What countries have voter identification requirements?

 • Of those who lack documentation, they are primarily age 18-24 – mostly in rural areas – and the very elderly.

 Second, moving to college does not invalidate your identification.
-In fact, passports, Social Security cards and birth certificates do not have any address on them!
+In fact, passports, Social Security cards and birth certificates do not have an address on them!

-The above social media argument is based on the “false premise’ form of argument or “false assertion” by asserting that college students and those who change their name would not be able to vote.
-This is completely false.
+The social media argument around name changes problems is based on the “false premise’ form of argument or “false assertion” by asserting that college students and those who change their name would not be able to vote.
+This is false.

 Nearly All Countries and Half of US States Have Voter ID Requirements